-The ICO and UK courts shall apply their own substantive and procedural laws to the disputes.
+The DPAs and courts shall apply their own substantive and procedural laws to the disputes.
 The choice made by the Client Employee will not prejudice the substantive or procedural rights that the parties may have under Applicable Law.

-Rights of Clients

-12.4 The Client may enforce this Code in the event of any breach by an ADP Group Company (including any action by a Subprocessor that would constitute a breach) against (i) the ADP Contracting Entity or, (ii) the ADP Delegated Entity before the ICO or the courts in the UK, but only if the ADP Contracting Entity is not established in the UK.
+Rights of Clients 12.4 The Client may enforce this Code against (i) the ADP Contracting Entity or, (ii) the ADP Delegated Entity before the Lead DPA or the courts in the Netherlands, but only if the ADP Contracting Entity is not established in an EEA Country.
 The ADP Delegated Entity shall ensure that adequate steps are taken to address violations of this Code by the ADP Contracting Entity, or any other Group Company involved.

-If Client brings a claim for damages, the onus will be on the Client to demonstrate that they have suffered damage, and to establish facts which show it is likely that the damage has occurred because of a violation of this Code.
-Subsequently, the ADP Contracting Entity or the ADOP Delegated Entity, as applicable, will have the burden to prove that the damages suffered by the Client due to a violation of this Code are not attributable to the relevant Group Company or a Subprocessor, or to assert other applicable defenses.
 The ADP Contracting Entity and the ADP Delegated Entity may not rely on a breach of its obligations by another Group Company or a Subprocessor to avoid liability, except to the extent that a defense of such Group Company or Subprocessor would also constitute a defense of ADP.